CodingGardenCommunity/app-backend/Swag/README.md

 `./Swag/MainSwag.json` is the file where all other doc files combine with the help of `$ref`s.

 **Finally, to build Doc:** <br>
-`npm run buildAPIDoc // > swagger-ui-watcher ./Swag/MainSwag.json --bundle=./APIs.json`
+`npm run buildAPIDoc // > swagger-ui-watcher ./Swag/MainSwag.json --bundle=./docs/APIs.json` <br>
+This generates `APIs.json` file at `./docs/` directory. <br>

 **Once that's done, update the version if needed:** <br>
-`src/docView/doc.routes.js // Version route - Rename the JSON files to reflect their versions etc.` <br>
+`src/api/docs/doc.routes.js // Version route - Rename the JSON files to reflect their versions etc.` <br>
-`src/docView/versions.html // Version list`
+`src/api/docs/versions.html // Version list`

-This generates `APIs.json` file at the root directory of the project. <br>
-`./src/app.js` `require`s `APIs.json` as the main Swagger file to serve API Docs in browser.
+`./src/app.js` `require`s `./docs/APIs.json` as the main Swagger file to serve API Docs in browser.

 ---